AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

    ?XDEBUG_SESSION_START=KEY
    ```

-   This sets the cookie that sends browser requests to trigger [!DNL Xdebug].
+   This step sets the cookie that sends browser requests to trigger [!DNL Xdebug].

 1. Complete your debugging with [!DNL Xdebug].